Let It Be (album): Final mixing

+Producer Phil Spector was invited by Lennon and Harrison to take on the task of turning the Beatles' abandoned Get Back recording sessions into a usable album.
+The songs "Get Back" and "Don't Let Me Down" had been released on a single in April 1969 and "Let It Be" was the A-side of the band's March 1970 single.
+To coincide with the single, the project was renamed Let It Be.
+The film, now with the new title, was premiered in New York City on 13 May 1970.
+One week later, UK premieres were held at the Liverpool Gaumont Cinema and the London Pavilion.
+None of the Beatles attended any of the premieres.

-"Get Back" and "Don't Let Me Down" were released on a single in April 1969 and "Let It Be" was the A-side of the band's March 1970 single.
-Three tracks were recorded live from the rooftop performance: "I've Got a Feeling", "One After 909" and "Dig a Pony".
-An additional four tracks were recorded "live in the studio" with the band members playing together in a single take, and without overdubs or splicing: "Two of Us", "Dig It", "Get Back" and "Maggie Mae".
+For the soundtrack album, Spector chose three tracks recorded live from the rooftop performance: "I've Got a Feeling", "One After 909" and "Dig a Pony".
+"Two of Us" was recorded "live in the studio" with the band members playing together in a single take, and without overdubs or splicing.
+Spector included "Dig It" and "Maggie Mae", which were improvised during the recordings.
+"Get Back", on the other hand, included only the section recorded on 27 January 1969, without the coda recorded the next day, and cross-faded to the remarks at the end of the rooftop concert.

 Seven of the tracks were thereby released in accordance with the original plans for the Get Back project, whereas the album versions of "For You Blue", "I Me Mine", "Let It Be" and "The Long and Winding Road" include editing, splicing and/or overdubs.
 "Don't Let Me Down", recorded live in the studio two days before the rooftop concert, was omitted from the album.
-The third track on the album is an edited version of the original 1968 recording of "Across the Universe", played back at a slower speed (which lowered the key from D to D♭), which had only been rehearsed at Twickenham and not professionally recorded on multi-track tape during the January 1969 sessions.
+"Across the Universe" is an edited version of the original 1968 recording, played back at a slower speed (which lowered the key from D to D♭), which had only been rehearsed at Twickenham and not professionally recorded on multi-track tape during the January 1969 sessions.

-Producer Phil Spector was invited by Lennon and Harrison to take on the task of turning the Beatles' abandoned Let It Be recording sessions into a usable album.
 McCartney was dissatisfied with Spector's treatment of some songs, particularly "The Long and Winding Road".
 McCartney had conceived of the song as a simple piano ballad, but Spector dubbed in orchestral and choral accompaniment.
-Lennon defended Spector's work in his "Lennon Remembers" interview for Rolling Stone, saying, "[H]e was given the shittiest load of badly recorded shit, with a lousy feeling toward it, ever.
+Lennon defended Spector's work in his "Lennon Remembers" interview for Rolling Stone, saying, "He was given the shittiest load of badly recorded shit – and with a lousy feeling to it – ever.
 And he made something out of it.
-He did a great job."
+He did a great job.
+When I heard it, I didn't puke."

 Lennon chose not to credit Johns for his contribution as a producer.
 When EMI informed Martin that he would not get a production credit because Spector produced the final version, Martin commented, "I produced the original, and what you should do is have a credit saying 'Produced by George Martin, over-produced by Phil Spector'."